FIP Advocates and Champions

 FIP Resources and Studies

-What was once a lethal disease in cats is now treatable through a well-documented and studied treatment regimen, determined by Dr. Pedersen through studies at UC Davis.
+What was once a lethal disease in cats is now treatable through a well-documented and studied treatment regimen from research around the world.

 Ever since 2017, cats have now had a fighting chance at beating FIP.
-FIP Advocates and Champions Canada follows Dr. Pedersen's protocol when it comes to treating cats, and guiding parents through the treatment process.
-Read more about FIP, diagnosing and treating, and explore the UC Davis treatment papers on our FIP Resources section.
+Read more about FIP, diagnosing and treating, and explore the research papers on our FIP Resources section.

 Diagnosing FIP

-FIP is a very elusive disease, oftentimes presenting differently depending on the type (dry/wet/neuro/optical) and we work with vets and professionals to analyze blood work and key markers of FIP.
+FIP is a very elusive disease, oftentimes presenting differently depending on the type (dry/wet/neuro/ocular).
+More information can be found here: https://www.fipvetguide.com/diagnosing-fip

 GS-441524